Rhino-byte/Recommendation-system/README.md

 # Recommendation
-1.General Top-rated genres by similar users: Action, comedy and drama where highly rated genres by user of same preferences. while film noir, western and documentary are lowly rated in genres.

-2.Top-rated movies that is at least 50 rated is Shawshank redemption, the (1994)

-3.Avarage ratings per genres: film-noir and war are recommended.

-4.Avarage movies ratings over time: in 1995, the average movie rating was around 34,and it gradually increased to around 39 by 2015
+1. **General Top-Rated Genres**

+Insights: Users with similar preferences highly rated genres such as Action, Comedy, and Drama, making them the most likely to engage users.
+Conversely, genres like Film Noir, Western, and Documentary received low ratings, suggesting limited appeal.
+Action: Focus on recommending movies within top-rated genres for better user satisfaction and retention.

+2. **Top-Rated Movies**

+**Insight:** "The Shawshank Redemption (1994)" is a consistently top-rated movie with at least 50 user ratings, making it an excellent candidate for personalized recommendations to a broad audience.
+**Action:** Include highly rated movies in recommendations to address user satisfaction and platform engagement goals.

+3. **Average Ratings Per Genre**

+**Insight:** Although Action, Comedy, and Drama dominate in popularity, genres like Film Noir and War are highly rated on average despite lower engagement.
+**Action:** Promote movies in highly rated niche genres to diversify recommendations and provide tailored suggestions for users who prefer less mainstream content, increasing retention.

+4. **Average Movie Ratings Over Time**

+**Insight:** The average movie rating has increased steadily, from ~34 in 1995 to ~39 in 2015.
+This indicates a positive trend in user ratings over time, likely due to improved movie quality or changing user expectations.
+**Action:** Highlight trending or newer movies with strong ratings to drive engagement, particularly among users seeking contemporary content.

+5. **Best Model for Recommendations**
-5.Best Model: Matrix Factorization (SVD)

-Reason: It has the lowest RMSE and MAE among the models, indicating better predictive accuracy.
-It also has a higher precision compared to UBCF and IBCF, suggesting that it provides more relevant recommendations
+**Insight:** Matrix Factorization (SVD) outperforms other models like UBCF (User-Based Collaborative Filtering) and IBCF (Item-Based Collaborative Filtering) with the lowest RMSE and MAE, indicating better predictive accuracy.
+Its higher precision ensures relevant and accurate recommendations.
+**Action:** Use SVD as the core algorithm for generating personalized movie recommendations to achieve accuracy, scalability, and improved user satisfaction.

+6. **Cold Start Problem**

+For New Users: Recommend popular and highly rated movies across genres like Action and Drama, ensuring engagement from the first interaction.
+For New Movies: Leverage metadata (genres, release year) to suggest new movies to users with preferences aligned to those genres.

 # Conclusion
 Action, comedy and drama where highly rated genres by general users. while film noir, western and documentary are lowly rated in genres.Top-rated movies that is at least 50 rated is Shawshank redemption, the (1994) and avarage ratings per genres: film-noir and war are recommended The Matrix Factorization (SVD) model stands out as the most effective recommendation system based on the provided metrics, particularly for its accuracy and ability to handle large datasets.
 User-Based Collaborative Filtering can be effective in certain scenarios but may not perform as well in sparse data situations.
 The Hybrid Recommendation System has potential but requires further development to enhance its predictive capabilities.
 Continuous evaluation and tuning of these models are essential to adapt to changing user preferences and improve overall recommendation quality